-It’s green chile time in neighboring New Mexico – and every year over Labor Day, the city of Hatch welcomes locals and tourists alike for the New Mexico Chile Festival.
+It’s green chile time in neighboring New Mexico.
+Every year over Labor Day, the city of Hatch welcomes locals and tourists alike for the New Mexico Chile Festival.
 The celebration of harvest runs for 2 days, a Saturday and a Sunday, and you can smell chiles for miles and miles away.

-We went a few years ago and despite the hot weather, it was so much fun to see the festivities – live music, Ristra making and good ol’ New Mexican food.
+I took my kids a few years ago and despite the hot weather, it was so much fun to see the festivities.
+There was live music, Ristra making and good ol’ New Mexican food.

 It is so much fun!

-We always come home with quite a few that we roast on our grill or in the oven, then peel and de-stem.
-We remove the seeds and stem, then freeze the flesh so we can use it throughout the year for green chile stew, enchilada sauce, sour cream or even green chile biscuits and gravy.
+The kids and I always come home with quite a few green chiles that we roast on our grill or in the oven, then peel and de-stem.
+We remove the seeds and stem, then freeze the flesh so we can use throughout the year for green chile stew, enchilada sauce, or even green chile relish.
 Oh so good!

-I have roasted chiles on both my home grill and in my oven, but I’ll be honest and tell you it’s much easier done on the grill.
-Every time I do it in the oven, everyone in the house tends to feel the heat of the chiles up their nose and sneezes for hours – and while it doesn’t bother me, I prefer not to have them go to bed early because I am feeling adventurous.
+I have roasted green chiles on both my home grill and in my oven, but I’ll be honest and tell you it’s much easier done on the grill.
+Every time I do it in the oven, the kids feel the heat of the chiles up their nose and sneeze for hours.

 - Gas or Charcoal grill (I use a gas grill) – or you can simply use your home oven